Dhruv-Joshi-Git/Embedded-System-Projects/README.md

 # Embedded-System-Projects
-- Following code was created as part of an academic course at University of Illinois Chicago
+- Following code/projects were created as part of an academic course at the University of Illinois Chicago
 - Using Tiva TM4C123GH6PM Micro-Controller, CCS Studio, and other necessary peripherals
 - Only contains necessary source code
 # Interupt Process Motion Detection